-- We send out eNPS (Employee Net Promoter Score) Surveys to each team member at the end of each quarter.
+- We send out eNPS (Employee Net Promoter Score) Surveys to each team member at the end of each quarter which the management reviews.
 This is completely anonymous so everyone is free to rant or rave without any fear.
+The eNPS gives the management more information on the health of the team.
+This includes information such as what support the team needs, if they want to learn new skills, how they feel about the current work environment.
 But so far, we have always retained a nearly perfect score each and every time.
-Which means, everyone at Asian Efficiency is happy.
+This means, everyone at Asian Efficiency is happy.

 There you have it.
-The three things that we do at Asian Efficiency that makes us a great and Asian Efficient team (you can share our secrets, it’s fine).
+The three things that we do at Asian Efficiency that make us a great and Asian Efficient team (you can share our secrets, it’s fine).

 Go through our suggestions from building trust, to communication, to happiness.
 Find out how you can implement the three in your team.
 Once you decide on the How, take action by getting your team’s buy-in.
 You might encounter resistance at first, but it’s only part of the process.
 Better yet, have your team read The 5 Dysfunctions of a Team by Patrick Lencioni and have a discussion about it (after everyone is done reading).

 We also recorded a podcast on how we doubled AE’s team productivity and collaboration through teamwork.
 You can listen to the podcast here.

 Are you tired of feeling scatter-brained and disorganized?
 Join us for a free masterclass where we reveal three secrets to help you become highly productive and organized.
 Discover practical tips and strategies to transform your daily routines and achieve your goals with ease.